rynkwn/rblog/README.md

 "just startup blogs" for example.

         Blog
-          name: text  # My understanding is that there's no substantial difference
+          t.text :name  # My understanding is that there's no substantial difference
                         # between string and text currently.
 Though text can store
                         # far more characters than String.
                         # I also believe some search gems like sunspot/elastisearch do
                         # prefer text data.
 It's possible my memory is faulty on this
                         # however.
-          content: text
+          t.text :content
-          tags :text  # Unsure how much I'll use this.
+          t.text :tags  # Unsure how much I'll use this.
 But it'll essentially be
                         # an array of words that describe the main content of the
                         # post.
+          t.references :subject

 ### How to Structure the Subject
 The subject attribute is relatively static.
 There's a set number of possible choices,